dokku/dokku/docs/networking/proxies/nginx.md

 > [!IMPORTANT]
 > New as of 0.5.0

 Dokku uses a templating library by the name of [sigil](https://github.com/gliderlabs/sigil) to generate nginx configuration for each app.
-This may be overriden by committing the [default configuration template](https://github.com/dokku/dokku/blob/master/plugins/nginx-vhosts/templates/nginx.conf.sigil) to a file named `nginx.conf.sigil` in the root of the app repository.
+This may be overridden by committing the [default configuration template](https://github.com/dokku/dokku/blob/master/plugins/nginx-vhosts/templates/nginx.conf.sigil) to a file named `nginx.conf.sigil` in the root of the app repository.

 When deploying a monorepo, it may be desirable to specify the specific path of the `nginx.conf.sigil` file to use for a given app.
 This can be done via the `nginx:set` command.
 If a value is specified and that file does not exist in the app's build directory, Dokku will continue the build process as if the repository has no `nginx.conf.sigil`.